AnadyaNair/AnadyaNair/README.md

  # Hello, everyone👋!
  I am Anadya.
 A student and a developer, (he/him) from India.
 Taking interests in web development and cool python programs while coding.

- # GitHub organization 🏢
-If you're a developer, **[join](https://github.com/TheDeveloperCapsule/Join)** my fresh and newly made GitHub organization named @[The Developer Capsule](https://github.com/TheDeveloperCapsule) where developers can collaborate.
-If you don't know about The Developer Capsule, you can read about the same in [this repository](https://github.com/TheDeveloperCapsule/Introduction).

 |What am I currently looking upto?|<ol><li>Learning APIs 🐧.</li> <li>Learning React ⚛.</li> <li>Learning electron ⚡.</li> <li>Learning swift 🍦.</li> <li>Developers to join The Developer Capsule 🚀.</li></ol>|
 |:---:|:---:|
 |GitHub organization 🏢|If you're a developer, [join](https://github.com/TheDeveloperCapsule/Join) my fresh and newly made GitHub organization named @[The Developer Capsule](https://github.com/TheDeveloperCapsule) where developers can collaborate.<br> If you don't know about The Developer Capsule, you can read about the same in [this repository](https://github.com/TheDeveloperCapsule/Introduction).|

-# Currently I'm looking upto 👇:
-1. Learning APIs 🐧.
-2. Learning React ⚛.
-3. Learning electron ⚡.
-4. Learning swift 🍦.
-5. Developers to join The Developer Capsule 🚀.

 # GitHub stats 📊